sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - examples.md

 ---
 title: "Examples"
-hidden: true
+hidden: false
 ---

 Sensible configuration library
 ====
-For open source SenseML configurations for public use by Sensible, see the [Sensible configuration library](https://github.com/sensible-hq/sensible-configuration-library/)
+For open source SenseML configurations for public use by Sensible, see the [Sensible configuration library](https://github.com/sensible-hq/sensible-configuration-library/).

 Example code
 ====

-TBD
+For starter code calling the Sensible API, see the [code example repo](https://github.com/sensible-hq/sensible-code-examples).